ianshk/zig2Dengine/readme.md

 ## Notes

 This is pretty rough and not at all ready for production.
-While its pretty fast and has some good ideas, I'd recommend using something like Defold or Godot for 2D game development.
-This is more of a proof of concept to see how far I could get with Zig and Lua using a modern game development pipeline.
+While it's pretty fast and has some good ideas, I'd recommend using something like Defold or Godot for 2D game development.
+This is more of a proof of concept to see how far I could get with Zig and Lua using modern game development methods.

-I have only tested it on the Mac (Uses Metal for rendering).
-It should work on Linux and Windows but I haven't tested it.
+I have only tested it on macOS (using Metal for rendering).
+It should work on Linux and Windows though I haven't tested it.
 Shaders are compiled using [sokol-shdc](https://github.com/floooh/sokol-tools).

-Build script is [build.zig](build.zig) and [build.zig.zon](build.zig.zon).
+Build scripts are [build.zig](build.zig) and [build.zig.zon](build.zig.zon).